andrewda/hltv-livescore/README.md

 ## Introduction

-This version of hltv-scorebot is much like @Nols1000's [original version](https://github.com/Nols1000/hltv-scorebot) created back in May of 2015.
+This version of hltv-scorebot is much like @Nols1000's [original version](https://github.com/Nols1000/hltv-scorebot), created back in May of 2015.
 It is packed full of features, but was never updated to the newest version of HLTV's scorebot.
-I created this version to be more of a wrapper to HLTV, and to incorporate all of the features available with the new scorebot.
+The purpose of this version is to be more of a wrapper for HLTV, and to incorporate all of the features available with the new scorebot.

 ## Getting started